Lagos floods: Heavy rain, storms cause havoc

 Lagos, Nigeria (CNN)Lagos, one of Africa's most populous cities, has been hit by torrential downpour and thunderstorms over the weekend that has left many parts of the city flooded.

-Residents in the Lekki and Victoria Island suburbs woke up on Saturday morning to flooding in their homes and their cards submerged under water.
+Residents in the Lekki and Victoria Island suburbs woke up on Saturday morning to flooding in their homes and their cars submerged under water.

 One brave resident took to swimming in the infested waters on Lekki road, an affluent suburb that is home to some of the most expensive real estate in the coastal city.